udittripathi/GoFr_Assignment/README.md

   4. Complete Car Repair:
      + Endpoint: POST /completeRepair/{id}
-     + Updates the repair status of a specific car to 'Completed' based on the provided car ID.
+     + Updates the repair status of a car to "Completed" in the database.
+If the status is already "Completed," it returns a message indicating that the repair status is already completed.

   5. Delete Car Entry:
      + Endpoint: DELETE /deleteCar/{id}
-     + Deletes a car entry from the database based on the provided car ID.
+     + Deletes a car entry from the database.
+If the repair status is "Completed," it allows deletion; otherwise, it returns a message indicating that deletion is not allowed until the repair status is completed.

 The program initializes a gofr object, sets up various HTTP endpoints for handling CRUD operations on car information, connects to a database, and starts an HTTP server to listen for incoming requests.
 The database operations involve inserting, querying, updating, and deleting records in the "cars" table.